clouby/rick-and-morty-site/README.md

 <!-- Title -->
-# Rick and Morty App
+# Rick and Morty Site